syncfusion-content/xamarin-docs/Xamarin/Visual-Studio-Integration/Check-for-Updates.md

    ![Syncfusion check for updates wizard](Check_for_Updates_images/Check-for-Updates_images-img2.png)

-3. You can download the Syncfusion Essential Studio® from the Syncfusion website by selecting **Download**.
+3. You can download the Syncfusion Essential Studio from the Syncfusion website by selecting **Download**.